 P46 (Car) - Car provided for the private use of a director or employee

-Use form P46 (Car) if you're an employer and you start to provide or withdraw a car that's available for private use to a director or to an employee earning at or above £8,500.
-From April 2011 you may submit replacement car information, but this must be submitted online.
+Use form P46 (Car) if you're an employer and you start to provide or withdraw a car that's available for private use to a director or to an employee earning at or above £8,500- you can also submit this information online.